 - Check your gutters for damage and make sure they’re secured to your house.
 Clean out gutters to keep debris (like falling leaves, sticks and ice) from accumulating.
 This can help prevent moisture build up and an ice dam from forming, which can damage your roof or siding.

 - Assess your roof for leaks and cracks, and check the seal around the chimney and skylights in order to be prepared for heavy snow.
-Call a professional for repairs.

 - Store your grill, outdoor furniture and garden decorations to prevent damage from weathering a storm and to be sure they do not blow around and cause damage to your house.

-- To avoid your pipes freezing, keep your thermostat set no lower than 55 degrees Fahrenheit and allow warm water to trickle from faucets overnight.
+- When overnight temperatures plunge below freezing, allow warm water to trickle from faucets overnight.